FamilySearch/fs-js-lite/README.md

 `function(error, response)`.
 4. In v1 response middleware was called even when a network error occurred.
 In v2 the response middleware is only called when a response is actually recieved.
+5. Redirects are not automatically followed.
+Use the `followRedirect: true` request option to have the SDK automatically follow a redirect response.